Girls To Grow

 4. Read a brief Bible story or devotional book together at bedtime.

 You can find children’s devotional books for almost every age group.
 We read through several different Bible storybooks by just reading a small portion to our daughters every night at bedtime.
-Whether for our children or us, what better way to close our day than by focusing on God’s Word.
+Whether for our children or us, it’s a great way to close our day by focusing on God’s Word.

-5. Connect with your child over what they learned at church.
+5. Connect with your child about what they learned at church.

 Hopefully your conversations with your children about what they learned at church will go more smoothly than that one did!